-I’m married to J and we have two boys, age six and three, with global developmental delay and hypermobility.
+I’m married to J and we have two boys, age seven and five, with global developmental delay and hypermobility.
 The eldest was recently diagnosed with autism.

 This blog helps parents of children on the autistic spectrum prepare for their next holiday or day out so that everyone feels confident to try new things and the family can enjoy their time together.

 Big Bear was born in 2012 and one of the first things we noticed was that he was hypermobile.
 “Ah, that’s cute,” we thought.
 “He’s double jointed like mummy” not realising the huge impact it would have on everything, from walking to writing.